SharkSnack/shiren-4/content/system/wanderer-rescue.md

 Passwords can also be used to share dungeon seeds that have rare items.<br/>(See <a href="/guides/rescue-passwords">Rescue Passwords</a>)

-### Adventure while waiting
+### Interim Adventure

 Go on adventures while waiting to be rescued.
-(Waiting for rescue → Adventure while waiting)
+(Awaiting Rescue → Interim Adventure)

 This can be an excellent way to obtain rare items.